Eliane Saholinirina

-Marie Eliane Saholinirina (born 20 March 1983 in Betsihaka) is a Malagasy athlete who specialises in the 3000 metres steeplechase.
+Marie Eliane Saholinirina (born 20 March 1983) is a Malagasy athlete who specialises in the 3000 metres steeplechase.
 She competed for Madagascar at the 2012 Summer Olympics failing to qualify for the semifinals.

 She competed in the 3000 m steeplechase at the 2016 Summer Olympics in Rio de Janeiro.
 She finished 11th in her heat with a time of 9:45.92 and did not qualify for the final.
 She was the flagbearer for Madagascar during the Parade of Nations.